 - Evening practice will be a restorative/yin/myofascial release class targeting the area of focus for the day.

-Teachers will leave with a better understanding of how to assess, adapt, modify, safely assist and guide students that have injuries or skeletal variations to get more out of their yoga practice in both group and private setting.
+Teachers will leave with a better understanding of how to assess, adapt, modify, safely assist and guide students that have injuries or skeletal variations to get more out of their yoga practice in both group and private settings.

 Course material will cover:

-Kumbakha (breath retention)
+Kumbakha (breath retention) techniques

 We will begin the morning with a pranayama, asana and meditation practice.

 Learning and teaching the above pranayama techniques.
 Learning how the consistent practice of pranayama creates sustainability and longevity in the practice and in life.